 You are skeptical about the possibility of digital sentience.
-Could explain why in simple terms?
+Could you explain why in simple terms?

 I think most believers in digital sentience would recognise that the above considerations are not a rigorous argument for the existence of inorganic machine consciousness.
 The existence of machine consciousness hasn’t been derived from first principles.
 The “explanatory gap” is still unbridged.
 Yet what is the alternative?

-The first background assumption might seem scarcely relevant to your question.
+My first background assumption might seem scarcely relevant to your question.
 Perpetual direct realism is false.
 Inferential realism about the external world is true.
 The subjective contents of your consciousness aren’t merely a phenomenally thin and subtle serial stream of logico-linguistic thought-episodes playing out behind your forehead, residual after-images when you close your eyes, inner feelings and emotions and so forth.
-Consciousness is also your entire phenomenal world-simulation – what naïve realists call the publicly accessible external world.
-Unless you have the neurological syndromes of simultanagnosia (the inability to experience more than one object at once) or akinetopsia (“motion blindness”), you can simultaneously experience a host of dynamic objects – for example, 22 players on a football pitch, or an advancing pride of hungry lions.
+Consciousness is also your entire phenomenal world-simulation – what naïve realists call the "publicly accessible external world".
+Unless you have the neurological syndromes of simultanagnosia (the inability to see more than one object at once) or akinetopsia (“inability to see motion”), you can simultaneously experience a host of dynamic objects – for example, 22 players on a football pitch, or an advancing pride of hungry lions.
 These perceptual objects populate your virtual world of experience from the sky above to your body-image below.
 Consciousness is all you directly know.
 The external environment is an inference, not a given.

 Let’s for now postpone discussion of how our skull-bound minds are capable of such an extraordinary feat of real-time virtual world-making.
-The point is that if you couldn’t experience multiple feature-bound phenomenal objects – i.e. if you were just an aggregate of 86 billion membrane-bound neuronal “pixels” of experience or neuronal feature-processors communicating across chemical and electrical synapses - then you’d be helpless.
+The point is that if you couldn’t experience multiple feature-bound phenomenal objects – i.e. if you were just an aggregate of 86 billion membrane-bound neuronal “pixels” of experience or neuronal feature-processors communicating across chemical and electrical synapses – then you’d be helpless.
 Compare dreamless sleep.
 Like your enteric nervous system (the “brain-in-the-gut”), your brain would still be a fabulously complex information-processing system.
 But you’d risk starving to death or getting eaten.
-Waking consciousness is immensely adaptive).
-Phenomenal binding is immensely adaptive (cf. What is the "purpose" of consciousness).
+The phenomenenal binding of waking consciousness is immensely adaptive (cf. What is the "purpose" of consciousness).

-My second assumption is physicalism).
+My second assumption is physicalism.
 I assume the unity of science.
 All the special sciences (chemistry, molecular biology etc) reduce to physics.
 In principle, the behaviour of organic macromolecules such as self-replicating DNA can be described entirely in the mathematical language of physics without mentioning “life” at all, though such high-level description is convenient.
-Complications aside, no “element of reality” is missing from the mathematical formalism of our best theory of the world, quantum mechanics, or more strictly from tomorrow’s unification of quantum field theory and general relativity.
+Complications aside, no element of reality is missing from the mathematical formalism of our best theory of the world, quantum mechanics, or more strictly from tomorrow’s unification of quantum field theory and general relativity.
 One corollary of physicalism is that only “weak” emergence is permissible.
-“Strong” emergence is forbidden.
 Just as the behaviour of programs running on your PC supervenes on the behaviour of its machine code, likewise the behaviour of biological organisms can in principle be exhaustively reduced to quantum chemistry and thus ultimately to quantum field theory.
 The conceptual framework of physicalism is traditionally associated with materialism.
 According to materialism as broadly defined, the intrinsic nature of the physical – more poetically, the mysterious “fire” in the equations – is non-experiential.
-Indeed, the assumption that quantum field theory describes fields of insentience is normally treated as too trivially obvious to be worth stating explicitly.
+Indeed, the assumption that quantum field theory describes fields of insentience is normally treated as too trivially obvious to be worth stating.
 However, this assumption of insentience leads to the Hard Problem of consciousness.
-Non-materialist physicalism drops this plausible metaphysical assumption.
-If the intrinsic nature argument is sound, there is no Hard Problem of consciousness: it’s the intrinsic nature of the physical).
+But non-materialist physicalism drops this plausible metaphysical assumption.
+If the intrinsic nature argument is sound, there is no Hard Problem of consciousness: it’s the essence of the physical).
 However, both “materialist” physicalists and non-materialist physicalists agree: everything that happens in the world is constrained by the mathematical straitjacket of modern physics.
-Any supposedly “emergent” phenomenon must be derived, ultimately, from physics.
+Any supposedly emergent phenomenon must be derived, ultimately, from physics.
 Irreducible “strong” emergence would be akin to magic.

-The believer in digital sentience can protest that we don’t know that phenomenal minds can’t emerge at some level of computational abstraction in digital computers.
-The believer is right!
+The believer in digital sentience can protest that we don’t know that phenomenal minds can’t emerge at some level of computational abstraction in digital computers...and the believer is right!
 If abstract objects have the causal power to create conscious experience, then digital computer programs might be subjects of experience.
 But recall we’re here assuming physicalism.
-If physicalism is true, then even if consciousness is fundamental to the world, we can know that digital computers are – at most – micro-experiential zombies.
+If physicalism is true, then even if consciousness is fundamental to the world, we can know that digital computers are at most micro-experiential zombies.

 Of course, monistic physicalism may be false.
 “Strong” emergence may be real.
 But if so, then reality is fundamentally lawless.
 The scientific world-picture would be false.

-Yet how do biological minds routinely accomplish binding if phenomenal binding is impossible for any classical digital computer (cf. Universal Turing machine).
-Even if our neurons support rudimentary “pixels” of experience, why aren’t animals like us in the same boat as classical digital computers or classically parallel connectionist systems?
+Yet how do biological minds routinely accomplish binding if phenomenal binding is impossible for classical digital computers (cf. Universal Turing machine).
+Even if our neurons support rudimentary “pixels” of experience, why aren’t animals like us in the same boat as classical digital computers and classically parallel connectionist systems?